sohamkd/Student_Management/README.md

 # Student_Management

+* Not able to do the Jwt role based authentication but we performed the authentication by providing hardcoded useername and password.

 Instructions to run the project:-

 1.After importing the file in any IDE we have to run the main springboot class "StudentManagementApplication".